bokeh/bokeh/.github/CONTRIBUTING.md

 We welcome contributions from users!

 We want to make the process of contributing as smooth as possible (for both you *and* the maintainers).
-Please refer to the information below to avoid suprises down the road.
+Please refer to the information below to avoid surprises down the road.

 ## Getting Set Up